dabeku/Loginator/README.md

 ## Logcat logging

-1. Connect your USB device to your PC or Mac
+1. Connect your Android device to your PC or Mac via USB
 2. Find you device ID: /[path-to]/Android/sdk/platform-tools/adb devices
 3. Forward the logcat output to your machine with Loginator running